dhruvsheth-ai/apiad/docs/index.md

 I live in Havana, 🇨🇺Cuba, but I'm temporally located in Alicante, 🇪🇸Spain, finishing a 🎓PhD in Computer Science.

-In my free time I also enjoy 💻coding, 🎮playing video games (sadly not much lately), and ✏️writing.
+In my free time I also enjoy 💻[coding](https://apiad.net/projects) (mostly in 🐍Python), 🎮playing video games (sadly not much lately), and ✏️[writing](https://apiad.net/blog).

 My two passions are 📚teaching and ⚗️researching.
 I teach Programming, Compilers, AI, and a bunch other stuff at the University of Havana.
-I also do research there, main on how to use artificial intelligence to better understand human languages.
+I also do research there, mostly on how to use artificial intelligence to better understand human languages.

-Recently I've been coding a lot in 🐍Python, and have a couple ⚗️[FOSS projects on Github](https://apiad.net/projects) that might (or not) be interesting for some.

 You can find me online on 🗨️[Twitter](https://twitter.com/AlejandroPiad), 💼[LinkedIn](https://linkedin.com/in/apiad) and 😝[Reddit](https://www.reddit.com/user/apiad).

-## The things I value
+## These are the values I stand for

 ❤️ I believe that people are generally good, and if given the chance, they will show the better parts of themselves.